Responding to risk: Strategies to manage threats and opportunities

 A risk assessment should begin by clarifying your risk objectives.
 As a part of this process, common definitions, including inherent versus residual risk, risk levels and the adequacy of controls, should be clearly communicated.
 For example, a risk with a high likelihood may result in losses on a daily basis, while a risk with high impact may result in significant harm to your company’s reputation.

 Some best practices to follow in risk assessments include identifying risks against key business processes; coordinating assessments through interviews, surveys or facilitated workshops to ensure consistency; and using available information, such as key risk indicators (KRIs) to ensure objectivity.
 In addition, assessments of the adequacy of internal controls must also be objective, and oversight and use of information, such as the results of quality control reviews, are critical.

 Enterprise risk assessments can prioritize risks across your company, identify top risks, highlight appropriate responses to risks, and where the adequacy of controls is too low for the level of risk, and drive risk-based monitoring processes.
-These results can then often be used to help influence the focus and resource allocation of other governance related functions within an organization, such as internal audit.
+These results can then often be used to help influence the focus and resource allocation of other governance-related functions within an organization, such as an internal audit.